Featuring food and performances from various European cultures, the European Festival takes place at the Vancouver Alpen Club on May 26th in 2019.

 The European Festival used to take place at Swangard Stadium at 3883 Imperial Street in Burnaby’s Central Park on a Saturday and Sunday in late May.
 The gates opened at around 11 am and non-stop entertainment continued all day, with the headliner band concert on the Saturday evening.

 As of 2019 the festival now happens at the Vancouver Alpen Club which is a German cultural venue located at 4875 Victoria Drive (near the corner with 33rd Avenue).
+In 2019, the festival runs from 11:00 am until 6:00 pm on Sunday, May 26th.

 What to Expect at the Festival